nicolabs/nicobot/README.md

     pip3 install nicobot

-Then, you can run the bots by their name, thanks to the installed shortcuts :
+Then, you can run the bots by their name :

     # Runs the 'transbot' bot
     transbot [options...]